Sharif-University-ESRLab/spring2024-uefi-calculator/Readme.md

 ![Logo](https://via.placeholder.com/600x150?text=Your+Logo+Here+600x150)

-# Project Title
+# UEFI Calculator

-A brief description of what this project does and who it's for comes here.
+Our Project is a UEFI Calculator which is capable of basic mathematical operations with a minimal UI.

 ## Tools